Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Modeling the Intrinsic SN Ia Light Curve

 \subsection{Photometric Corrections}

 In order to test the lens models, the \lensedsn~data had to be corrected to describe the intrinsic \lensedsn~light curve.
 The hypothesis behind this testing is that if the lens models are correct, removing the magnification from \lensedsn~based on the model predicted values should yield fluxes that are consistent with a typical unlensed SN~Ia at the same redshift (z = 1.78).
 To further ensure that the data is as close to intrinsic SN~Ia light curves, the light curves for each image are time-shifted based on the inferred photometric time delay to result in a single composite light curve.
 To create an intrinsic SN light curve, the time delay calculated in \citet{Pierel_PhotometricTimedelay_2024a} for each image was added to the respective epochs for all the three images.
 Image 2a measured a delay of $-116.6^{+10.8}_{-9.3}$ days while Image 2c measured a delay of $-48.6^{+3.6}_{-4.0}$ days with respect to Image 2b.
-This time-delay corrected data was then demagnified based on the individual models' predicted magnification for each image (specified in Table \ref{tab:models}.
-Spectroscopic magnifications were also measured for \lensedsn~as stated in \citet{chen_SN_2024} but not used for this analysis.
+This time-delay corrected data was then demagnified based on the individual models' predicted magnification for each image (specified in Table \ref{tab:models} to yield a `intrinsic' \lensedsn~light curve.
+Spectroscopic time delays were also measured for \lensedsn~as stated in \citet{chen_SN_2024} but not used for this analysis.
+These light curves were analyzed using the SN~Ia SED models described in Section \ref{subsec: sed models}.